The 2025 CLRM Agenda

 Partner, Kirwin Norris

-Christopher Ghatak, Practice Leader, Institutional Construction, Partner ESI; Andreas Rahe, Director of Construction Lending, Barings;
+Christopher Ghatak, Practice Leader, Institutional Construction, Partner ESI; Andreas Rahe, Director, Construction Asset Manager, Barings

 1:30 PM – Navigating the Nuances of Participation Loans – Participation loans offer unique opportunities, but also present complex legal and financial considerations.
 Join our panel of seasoned professionals as they unpack the intricacies of these agreements and offer guidance on navigating the complexities.